42nd (East Lancashire) Infantry Division: Western Front

 On 27 September 1918 it attacked and advanced Havrincourt Wood through the Siegfriedstellung (Hindenburg Line) via objectives called the Black, Red, Brown, Yellow and Blue lines, to Welsh Ridge.
 The Hindenburg Line was attacked in enfilade, or diagonally, as can be seen from the map.
 Many casualties were sustained from machine guns situated in Beaucamps to the right of the division's front during the Battle of the Canal du Nord.
 Its infantry relieved by New Zealand Division and withdrew to Havrincourt Wood for rest on 29 September 2018.
 The divisional artillery remained in action in support of the New Zealand Division in the Pursuit to the Selle.

 On 9 October 1918 its infantry marched up to the front through Lesdain, Esnes, Beauvois and relieved New Zealand Division, who had established a bridgehead across the River Selle at Briastre.
 It defended Briastre against German counterattacks and shelling from 12 October 1918 and then advanced across the River Selle to Marou, Virtigneul and Belle Vue Farm during the Battle of the Selle.
 Private Alfred Robert Wilkinson of the 1/5th Manchesters was awarded the Victoria Cross for actions on 20 October 1918 at Marou.
 The division's opponent in these actions was the 25th Division.

+On 20 October 1918 at Briastre Private J. H. Chapman of the 1/10th Manchester Regt was awarded the Military Medal.
+He was the No.1 of a Lewis Gun Team when the leading men of his Company were passing through the enemy wire and brought his gun into action when fired at close range by an enemy machine gun, he successfully knocked out the gun killing the crew.
+Being wounded he handed his Lewis gun over to the No.2 and continued the advance, a matter of 1,500 yards as a rifleman to the final objective where he bayonetted several of the enemy.
+He only had his wounds dressed after the position had been consolidated.